Main Page Content

-Let's assume for a moment that several semesters have come and gone, and you have pinpointed a field that you want to make your own.
+Let's assume for a moment that you have pinpointed a field that you want to make your own.
 You've thought long and hard about it, you've talked it over, for hours sometimes, with your advisor; you've pestered your best friend for his opinion in the aisles at Wegmans; and you've even called home once or twice.
 You're ready to act.
 What happens now?